Get Involved With the Lab

 The Sandra Rosenbaum School of Social Work’s PhD program in Social Welfare gives doctoral students the opportunity to be a part of innovative social and behavioral science research, inform policy, and learn alongside renowned faculty members in a number of diverse substantive areas.
 Please refer to the School’s graduate admissions website for full information about requirements and various tracks of the curriculum.
-Those interested in working in the criminal justice system or with those whose lives have been touched by the system may be a good fit for doctoral studies and/or assistantships in the Lab for Family Wellbeing & Justice.
+Those interested in working on issues pertinent to the criminal legal system and with those whose lives have been directly impacted by the system may be a good fit for doctoral studies and/or assistantships in the Lab for Family Wellbeing & Justice.
 Previous PhD students have held various degrees from a number of departments (e.g., Social Work, Human Development and Family Studies, Sociology, Public Health) and have had a range of clinical experiences (both inside and outside of criminal justice settings).
 Please contact Dr. Charles to learn more about what opportunities are currently available and with any questions you may have (it is helpful if you can send a CV/resume with your inquiry).

 Master's & MSW Students